-On approximately January 15, 1999, UNITE filed an unfair labor practice charge against us, alleging that attorney Dennis Hershewe violated Section 8(a)(1) of the National Labor Relations Act ("the Act") by questioning our employee Maria

-Perez about her union activities at the deposition he conducted in her workers' compensation case.
+On approximately January 15, 1999, UNITE filed an unfair labor practice charge against us, alleging that attorney Dennis Hershewe violated Section 8(a)(1) of the National Labor Relations Act ("the Act") by questioning our employee Maria Perez about her union activities at the deposition he conducted in her workers' compensation case.
 Mr. Hershewe represents Fireman's Fund Insurance Company, our workers' compensation insurance carrier.
-Guess? investigated the charge and responded to it on March 10, 1999.
+GUESS? investigated the charge and responded to it on March 10, 1999.
 The NLRB issued a complaint on part of the charge on October 14, 1999, and we filed an answer on October 21, 1999.
 On July 6, 2000, the complaint was dismissed in its entirety.
-The NLRB appealed the decision and briefs have been submitted by us and the NLRB in September 2000.
+The NLRB appealed the decision and both sides submitted briefs in September of 2000.
+We are awaiting a decision on the appeal.